runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 However, the disambiguated expressions still seem quite complex.
 -->

-### Wasm Psuedo-code
+### Wasm Pseudo-code

 Notice that the sub-expression `(i64.const 56) (local.get 1) (i64.const 8) i64.mul i64.sub i64.shl`
 (with added parentheses for disambiguation) actually appears twice.
 Unfortunately, without changing the Wasm semantics or function declaration, we cannot simplify out this expression to a local, temporary variable.
 However, for the purposes of understanding how this function works, we would prefer to use a pseudo-code representation anyway.
-As opposed to jumping through a bunch of intermediate states as each feature is "compiled" into a nicer syntax, we will do the entire psuedo-code compilation at once.
+As opposed to jumping through a bunch of intermediate states as each feature is "compiled" into a nicer syntax, we will do the entire pseudo-code compilation at once.
 What we will do:

 1. update the function definition header to separate formal parameters from local variable declarations
 2. explicitly zero-initialize our local variables (this is implicit in the Wasm semantics)